Wikia/app/extensions/wikia/WikiFactory/Dumps/README.md

 ### Nagios check

-We have Nagios checks that keep track of a length of the queue of pending and failed dump requests.
-They issue the following queries:
+We have a Prometheus check that keeps track of a length of the queue of pending and failed dump requests.
+The following queries are made:

 ```sql
 -- pending dump requests (i.e. to be processed)